thehapax/bitshares.foundation/_workers/2019-02-infrastructure.md

 ## **Distributed Network of BitShares nodes**

 The core component of this proposal is the distribution of the BitShares network by means of deploying multiple nodes and offer public API endpoints to improve latency, robustness and availability for the BitShares ecosystem.
 Since this proposal is funded by the BitShares ecosystem, we limit the use of the APIs to non-commercial activity.
-Any commerical usage of the nodes will be recognized and we will contact the offending party to either cease the usage or seek reimbursement, which will directly flow into the budget of this worker.

 ### **Distributed Network for Mainnet Nodes**